1991 Daytona 500: The start

-Davey Allison led the first lap from Dale Earnhardt, who took the lead entering Turn 1.
-On the backstretch, Earnhardt obliterated a seagull.
+Davey Allison led the first lap, but was soon passed on lap two by Dale Earnhardt, who took the lead entering Turn 1.
+Shortly into the race, Earnhardt hit a seagull with the left-front corner of his car.
 This adversely affected his car's water temperature, raising it at one point to 240 F. It forced Earnhardt's team to make emergency repairs under one of the many early cautions in the race.

 Early yellows

 Sprint car champion Sammy Swindell spun on the backstretch to bring out the first yellow flag.
 Five laps after the restart, Rick Wilson and Greg Sacks collided in Turn 1, ending Sacks' day.
 Just after the restart, Bill Elliott cut a tire, but had to wait for the proper lap for a pit stop.
 On lap 31, Jimmy Spencer's engine blew, filling the car with smoke.
 A fire also erupted just after Spencer climbed out to catch his breath.
 Meanwhile, turn 4 was coated with oil, gathering Jeff Purvis, Jimmy Means, Phil Barkdoll, and again Sammy Swindell.
 Barkdoll would soon spin again in Turn 4, blowing out his windshield in the spin and nearly flipping.
 The windshield slid across the track and into Ken Schrader's bumper and air dam, puncturing the radiator and causing a lengthy repair that eliminated the three-time Daytona 500 polesitter from contention.
 1990 Winston Cup runner-up Mark Martin moved through the field quickly in the early going, but was also eliminated from contention as the center section of the car's rear gearing sheared completely off of the driveshaft, causing him to spend many laps behind the wall.